web-platform-tests/wpt/docs/test-style-guidelines.md

 properties.
 Without this font it would be very hard to use the overlapping technique with text.

 The font's em-square is exactly square.
-It's ascent and descent is exactly the size of the em square.
+Its ascent and descent is exactly the size of the em square.
 This means that the font's extent is exactly the same as its line-height, meaning that it can be exactly aligned with padding, borders, margins, and so forth.